Obtaining a liquor license in Texas requires businesses to consider several factors.

 - Renew your license

-Whether you want to sell beer, sell wine, sell liquor, manufacture, distribute, or serve other alcoholic drinks, you’ll need to have your TABC license in place.
+Whether you want to sell beer, sell wine, sell liquor, manufacture, distribute, or serve other alcoholic drinks in Houston, Dallas, San Antonio, Austin, El Paso, or any other Texan city, you’ll need to have your TABC license in place.
 TABC licensing ensures you are in compliance with the TABC Code and applicable local laws.
 Your first step is learning how to get a alcoholic beverage license in Texas.
 While the application process can seem intimidating, we are here to simplify and streamline it.
 Call (713) 880-2992 or contact us for a free consultation.